 - Route optimisation engine

-- Efficiencies in using a UCC connected to the TEN-T to transfer cargo with EDVs and deliver to the city centre.
-The added value of using mini consolidation centres or lockers within Madrid Central to manage increased return shipments and the combination of both.
+- Efficiencies in using a UCC within the Special Protection Low Emissions Zone Distrito Centro connected to the TEN-T to transfer cargo with EDVs and deliver to the city centre.

-- The impact on vehicle flows and congestion before and after introducing the UCC and the EDVs.
-Using the route optimization engine in many-to-many and many-to-one scenarios, combining vehicles of different fleets.
-Assessing the improvement of environmental indicators.
+- The impact on vehicle flows and congestion before and after introducing the UCC and the EDVs, using the route optimization engine to generate detailed data to feed traditional and EDVs-associated emissions and noise calculation models to assess the improvement of environmental indicators.

-- Alternative business models in terms of ownership of the consolidation centres, required agreements among different companies, PPPs.
+- Alternative business models in terms of deploying and operating of the consolidation centres, required agreements among different companies, PPPs.

 - Cooperation mechanisms between public and private sector stakeholders (shippers, courier companies, retailers, municipalities) to ensure a sustainable model.
-Surveys and interviews to different players aimed at identifying new ideas for cooperation and evaluating the costs and benefits of implementation.
-The what-if scenarios will consider several disruptive business models such as the possibility of involving cycle logistics cooperatives and NGOs for last miledelivery.
-The ownership, management and regulation of the consolidation centre, mini centres and lockers will be defined as a clear innovation of the pilot.
+The what-if scenarios will consider disruptive business models such as the possibility of involving cycle logistics cooperatives and NGOs for last mile delivery.

-- The economic efficiency and reliability for courier companies, and henceforth for clients, of using the LEAD strategies compared to conventional freight delivery approaches.
-The impact of alternative strategies for the clients in terms of cost and reliability.
-The social impacts for employees and retailers.
+The economic efficiency and reliability for courier companies, and henceforth for clients, of using the LEAD strategies compared to conventional freight delivery approaches.
+The impact of alternative strategies for the clients in terms of cost and reliability and the social impacts for employees.